EduPH/learningtangentbundle/README.md

 ## Overview

-This repository implements **autoencoder atlases**: collections of locally trained encoder–decoder pairs that form a learned atlas on a data manifold.
-Rather than computing a single global embedding, we train local autoencoders on overlapping chart domains and extract differential-topological invariants from the transition maps between charts.
+This repository implements **autoencoder atlases**: collections of locally trained encoder, decoder pairs that form a learned atlas on a data manifold.
+Rather than computing a single global embedding, we train local autoencoders on overlapping chart domains and extract differential, topological invariants from the transition maps between charts.

 The key theoretical insight is that reconstruction-consistent autoencoders automatically satisfy the cocycle condition, and linearizing their transition maps yields a vector bundle isomorphic to the tangent bundle.
-This gives direct access to **characteristic classes** — in particular the first Stiefel–Whitney class $w_1$, whose vanishing characterizes orientability.
+This gives direct access to **characteristic classes**, in particular the first Stiefel–Whitney class $w_1$, whose vanishing characterizes orientability.

 ### What this code does